nedwors/hopper/README.md

 ```

 ### hop:delete
-Deletes the given database:
+Delete the given database:
 ```bash
 php artisan hop:delete test

 // Deleted test
 ```
-A couple of points...
+A couple of points:

-When a database is deleted, you will be moved back to your default database.
+- When a database is deleted, you will be moved back to your default database.

-Hopper is not able to delete your default database.
+- Hopper is not able to delete your default database.
 Nor is it able to create it.

 ### Configuration
 ### Connections